Finding the Perfect Dobermann to Join Your Family Can Be Easy, But There’s Lots to Consider!

 How Much Does Adopting Cost?

-Our adoption donations are non-negotiable and non-refundable and they vary from £200 for dogs over 5 years of age on a sliding scale to a max of £400 for puppies under 6 months of age.
-The average is around £300 and we also ask for a donation towards the fuel costs for the volunteer who will bring your dog to your home.
+Our adoption donations are non-negotiable and non-refundable and they vary depending on a number of factors.
+We also ask for a donation towards the fuel costs for the volunteer who will bring your dog to your home.

 What Is the Difference Between Adopting and Fostering?